The Top Skills To Put on a Resume: Examples and Guide

 • Business intelligence reporting

-• Market trend analysis
+• Market trend and competitor analysis

 • Cash flow management